 Since 1963, the number of representatives has been fixed at 435.

-Problems with the Great Compromise in modern times
+Problems With the Great Compromise in Modern Times

 As the population has grown, the power of smaller states has become more and more disproportionate in the Senate.
 This means that small states can demand more money from the federal government in exchange for voting on specific bills.
-The number of votes that a bill needs to pass is 51, which is one more than the number of senators.

-The Great Compromise was somewhat similar to the Three-Fifths Compromise.
-This counted 3/5 of enslaved people as part of a states’ population for purposes of the number of congresspeople allowed in the House of Representatives.
+The Great Compromise was somewhat similar to the Three Fifths Compromise.
+This counted 3/5 of enslaved people as part of a state’s population for purposes of the number of congresspeople allowed in the House of Representatives.
 The similarity is that it sought to satisfy two separate categories of states.

 In the case of the Three-Fifths Compromise, it was slaveholding and non-slaveholding states.